On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Probability distributions, phase qubits, and conditions on initial state and number of shots

-The bottom panels in Fig. \ref{fig_f_discrete_1} show the amplitude associated to each eigenvector of $H$ in the QPE system register: the initial QPE state in grey (related to the amplitudes in $\ket{\psi_{\rm init}}$), and the QPE state after a phase measurement that gives $l^*$ in color (related to the amplitudes in $\ket{\psi^{(l^*)}_{out}}$).
+The bottom panels \textbf{(f), (g), (h), (i)} in Fig. \ref{fig_f_discrete_1} show the amplitude associated to each eigenvector of $H$ in the QPE system register: the initial QPE state in grey (related to the amplitudes in $\ket{\psi_{\rm init}}$), and the QPE state after a phase measurement that gives $l^*$ in color (related to the amplitudes in $\ket{\psi^{(l^*)}_{out}}$).
 The $N=1$ case represents a step towards ground state projection, and the $N=3$ and $10$ cases perform very good ground state projection.
 Indeed, in the latter cases, corresponding $\Lambda_1$ and $\Lambda_2$ are smaller, and the ratio $\frac{|f(\theta_0^{(t)}-\frac{l_0}{2^N})|^2}{P(l_0)}$ is close to $1.7$.
-According to eq.~\eqref{ampj}, this leads to a massive amplification of the ground state.
+According to ~\eqref{ampj}, this leads to a massive amplification of the ground state.
 The amplification is even stronger in the $N=10$ case.
 Interestingly, we notice how adding $1$ phase qubit and passing from $N=2$ to $N=3$ completely changes the situation according to behavior described in section \ref{sec:f}.

-We conclude this section by considering the relaxation in eq.~\eqref{e}, resulting from the addition of $a$ qubits beyond the chemical accuracy, eqs.~\eqref{eq:N_constr_more} and \eqref{eq:le2}, which can help to increase the QPE probability of success:
+We conclude this section by considering the case in ~\eqref{e}, resulting from the addition of $a$ qubits beyond the chemical precision, ~\eqref{eq:N_constr_more} and \eqref{eq:le2}, which can help to increase the QPE probability of success: